Bit-Z Token Price Reaches $0.21 on Major Exchanges (BZ)

-Bit-Z Token (CURRENCY:BZ) traded 0.8% lower against the dollar during the 1-day period ending at 21:00 PM E.T. on April 14th.
-Bit-Z Token has a total market capitalization of $26.48 million and $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.
-Over the last week, Bit-Z Token has traded 116% higher against the dollar.
-One Bit-Z Token coin can now be purchased for $0.21 or 0.00000377 BTC on popular exchanges.
+Bit-Z Token (CURRENCY:BZ) traded 0.8% lower against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on April 21st.
+In the last seven days, Bit-Z Token has traded 116% higher against the U.S. dollar.
+Bit-Z Token has a total market capitalization of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
+One Bit-Z Token coin can currently be bought for $0.21 or 0.00000377 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.